wpdunk/thermostat/README.md

 * As a thermostat user
 * I don't want to waste money
-* To avoid overheating I want to set a max temp in power save mode.
+* To avoid overheating I want to set a max temp in PSM.

 If power saving mode is off, the maximum temperature is 32 degrees

+* As a thermostat user
+* I don't want to waste money
+* To avoid overheating I want to set a max temp.

 Power saving mode is on by default